Code-Institute-Submissions/handcrafted-heart/README.md

 * Checkout page displaying the products the user have put in the cart, and a Checkout form to add customer details and credit card details.
 For the test functionality with Stripe used in this project you can use these digits for the credit card number ´4242 4242 4242 4242´ and these for the CVV number	´111´ and any other expiration credit card date and year.
 * On the Inspire page the user can add own posts called Inspiration.
 The user can Add new inspiration, Edit an already existing Inspiration post and View Inspiration to see the post in an own page.
 * Blog entries page, where the admin adds blogposts to inspire the users with knitting related topics.
+* Blogposts are on the Blog page truncated in the cards, and when you click Read more you are redirected to a page where you can read the full blogpost.
 * Green alert messages are showing underneath the navbar when a user have been logged in, logged out, have registered, have payed, have sent an email.
 * When a user add a product to the cart with the Add button in the Shop page the number of items are showing in the cart in the navbar.
 Every time the quantity is changed the number in the cart are directly corrected.
 * A carousel with 3 images showing Featured products on the landing page.
 Just to get a small glimpse of what the shop offers.
+*
+*

 #### Features left I would like to Implement
 * In the future I want the users to be able to add comments to the shop owners blogposts, and possibly also stars to vote for the most inspirational posts.